Jumanji: The Next Level is the 3rd film for the franchise

-When the second installment “Welcome To The Jungle” came out in 2017, there was a complete uproar about it and everyone was asking why they were remaking Jumanji, but actually it came out to be an impressive “sequel-reboot” to the original starring Robin Williams who was paid homage in one of the scenes.
-I did not get a chance to watch it in theaters but did catch it on digital to see what the fuss was all about and I was actually surprised by how good and entertaining it was.
+Jumanji: The Next Level is the 3rd film for the franchise but when the second installment “Welcome To The Jungle” came out in 2017, there was a complete uproar about it and everyone was asking why they were remaking Jumanji, but actually it came out to be an impressive “sequel-reboot” to the original starring Robin Williams who was paid homage in one of the scenes.
+I did not get a chance to watch it in theaters but did catch it on digital to see what the fuss was all about.
+I was caught off guard by how good it was.

 Despite a slow start, “The Next Level” uses a similar formula as its predecessor with a handful of changes and additional cast, such as Danny DeVito, Donald Glover, and Awkwafina.
 Even though we don’t get much of Glover, DeVito shines immediately and Awakfina’s appearance is actually a nice surprise as she steals the spotlight in her scenes.